Kong/kongponents/docs/components/icon.md

 ### size

 This prop takes a string that will replace the SVG default height and width.
-If height and width is not present by default `24` is applied.
+If this is not specified, and height and width are not present either by default `24px` is applied.

 <KIcon icon="gear" size="48px" />